MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 ### Identity: Proxy support for Azure Active Directory backed accounts

-Visual Studio can now detect when users are behind a proxy and proactively prompts for credentials to successfully add their Microsoft account (MSA) or work or school accounts to Visual Studio.
-The new support prompts for credentials, stores them in the Windows Credential Manager, and can attach them to the needed network (as needed), to complete identity related operations.
+Visual Studio can now detect when users are behind a proxy and proactively prompt for proxy credentials when adding  Microsoft accounts (MSA) or work or school accounts (WSA) to Visual Studio.

+Proxy credentials are stored in the Windows Credential Manager and are used as needed to complete identity related operations.

+> [!NOTE]
+> If the proxy server starts or changes after opening Visual Studio, the **Account Settings** dialog will show a warning, but you'll need to restart Visual Studio to get the proxy credentials prompt.

 ::: moniker-end